TrippCreates/Tripp-BlueStamp-Portfolio/rocket.md

 My main accomplishment is designing a model rocket from scratch.
 I took cardboard, golf club tubing, push pins, plastic champagne flutes, anything I could find to build a prototype.
 It did not need to be the most aerodynamic object in the world, I just wanted to test my theories and see if I could put something quick and simple together.

 **Challenges**\
-The biggest challenge had to be the integrating.
-I took all these incompatible parts, and I had to find a way to put them all together.
-It was a super fun challenge trying to be creative in new ways to get everything to work.
+The biggest challenge had to be integrating.
+I took all these incompatible parts and had to find a way to put them all together.
+It was a super fun challenge to try to be creative in new ways to get everything to work.

 **Next Step**\
 For my next milestone, I plan to launch the rocket, see what works and what doesn't, and from there, see what parts I should design and 3D print for model two.